RcloneView on ChromeOS Linux — Cloud Storage Sync and Backup

 Free core features.
 Plus automations available.

-Enable Linux on ChromeOS
+Enabling Linux on ChromeOS

 Getting Started

-- Enable Linux in ChromeOS settings.
+- Enable Linux in ChromeOS Settings → Developers → Linux development environment.

 Related Guides: